A NASH Diet Food List for Your Liver

 Nonalcoholic steatohepatitis (NASH) is a liver condition that requires careful attention to diet and nutrition.
-Making changes to your diet – combined with regular exercise – is the primary way to manage NASH and reduce further liver damage.
-And if the disease is caught in the early stages, liver damage may even be reversed with a healthy diet and exercise.1,2
+Making changes to your diet — combined with regular exercise — is the primary way to manage NASH and reduce further liver damage.
+If the disease is caught in its early stages, a healthy eating plan and exercise may even reverse the damage.1,2

 The Mediterranean diet is a way of eating that focuses on whole, plant-based foods.
-It is inspired by what people who live in the Mediterranean region eat.
-Rich in antioxidants, vitamins, and minerals, the Mediterranean diet has been linked to:2,3
+It is inspired by the traditional diets of people who live in the Mediterranean region.
+This eating plan is rich in antioxidants, vitamins, and minerals.
+It has been linked to:2,3

 • Decreased risk of heart disease